mssola/dotfiles/README.md

 - `emacs/init.el` and `emacs/gtkrc`: should be symlinked into `~/.emacs.d`.
 - `emacs/emacs.service`: should be symlinked into `~/.config/systemd/user`.

-Note that `emacs/emacs.service` should be used with the `--user` flag.
-For
-example:

-    $ systemctl start --user emacs
-    $ systemctl enable --user emacs
+Note that `emacs/emacs.service` should be used with the `--user` flag and it's used to get Emacs to work in **daemon mode** using systemd.
+This does **not** work properly for now (e.g. the user's `PATH` is not loaded).
+For this, in the `i3/config` file you'll see that I'm using `-a ""` as an argument of `emacsclient`.
+This instructs `emacsclient` to spawn a new server if there isn't one already.
+This means that the first time around it will take some time, but in the next time everything will be alright.

 Last but not least, I'm using my customized `soria` color theme.
 This theme is unfortunately not available in any way other than Github.
 Therefore, you should